photoprism/photoprism-docs/docs/getting-started/proxies/traefik.md

             entryPoint: web
     ```

-Further examples and a description of the configuration options can be found in the [documentation](https://doc.traefik.io/traefik/user-guides/docker-compose/basic-example/).
+Further examples and a description of the config options can be found in the [documentation](https://doc.traefik.io/traefik/user-guides/docker-compose/basic-example/).

 ### Why Use a Proxy? ###